APogue/APogue.github.io/_posts/posts/2024-10-04-Updates-TitleIX.md

 - [Lawsuit story in dorm room 2](https://www.mercurynews.com/2020/06/14/students-suing-santa-clara-university-over-sex-assault-cases-join-chorus-of-title-ix-concerns/)

 - The incident occurred in 2019, [CNN](https://www.cnn.com/2020/05/06/politics/education-secretary-betsy-devos-title-ix-regulations/index.html) referred to an "2011 Obama-era Dear Colleague letter" that defined sexual harassment before the 2020 FR.
 I would assume it is the 2011 Dear Colleague letter that served as the foundation for Campus SaVE.
 Verify at a later time.
 Currently I will assume that at this time SCU was functioning under the guidance of this Dear Colleague letter.
-Within this letter is the statement
+Within this letter is the statement,

 	"As explained in OCR’s 2001 Guidance, when a student sexually harasses another student, the harassing conduct creates a hostile environment if the conduct is sufficiently serious that it